picodata/stroppy/README.md

 ### Basic pop and pay keys

-`count, n` - number of loaded accounts, default 100000;
+`count, n` - number of loaded accounts, default is 100000;

-`workers, w` - number of load workers (goroutine threads), by default `4 * runtime.NumCPU()`;
+`workers, w` - number of load workers (goroutine threads), by default is `4 * runtime.NumCPU()`;

-`banRangeMultiplier, r` - coefficient defining the BIC/BAN ratio in the process of generation, details below;
+`banRangeMultiplier, r` - the BIC/BAN ratio used during the generation proces (more below);

-`stat-interval, s` - statistics collection interval, 10 seconds by default;
+`stat-interval, s` - statistics collection interval, default is 10 seconds;

 `pool-size` - the size of the database connection pool.
-Relevant for PostgreSQL, MongoDB and CockroachDB.
-If the key is not set, then the pool size is equal to the number of workers.
-For PostgreSQL and CockroachDB, the pool size can also be set via the parameter
-`max_pool_size` in the connection string.
-In this case, the `pool-size` parameter ignored.
+Applies to PostgreSQL, MongoDB and CockroachDB.
+If the argument is not provided, then the pool size is equal to the number of workers.
+For PostgreSQL and CockroachDB, the pool size can also be set via the `max_pool_size` argument in the connection string.
+In such case, the `pool-size` argument is ignored.

 ***Important note***:

-`banRangeMultiplier` (hereinafter brm) is a number that determines the BAN ratio (Bank Identification Number) to BIC (Bank Identification Code).
+`banRangeMultiplier` (also reffered to as `brm`) is a number that determines the ratio of BAN (Bank Identification Number) to BIC (Bank Identification Code).
-The number of bits generated is approximately equal to the square root of number of accounts (parameter `count`).
+The number of bits generated is approximately equal to the square root of the number of accounts (the `count` parameter).
-The number of BANs is determined by the following formula:
+The number of BANs is calculated by the following formula:
 `Nban = (Nbic *brm)/square(count)`.
-If Nban* Nbic > count, we generate more combinations (BIC, BAN) than we saved during the database seeding process (this is achieved if brm > 1).
+If Nban* Nbic > count, then we generate more combinations (BIC, BAN) than we saved during the database seeding process (this is achieved if `brm` > 1).
-The recommended range for brm is 1.01 to 1.1.
-Increase reduces quantity not found on the translation test, but increases the number of duplicates at the stage downloading invoices.
+The recommended range for `brm` is 1.01 to 1.1.
+Larger values reduce the number of `not found` occurrences during the transaction test, but also produce more `duplicates` at the accounts downloading stage.
 The default value for the banRangeMultiplier parameter is 1.1.

-**An example command to run an invoice download test**:
+**An example command to run an accounts download test**:

 ```shell
 stroppy pop --run-type client --url fdb.cluster --count 5000 --w 512 --dbtype=fdb
 ```

 Additional options for the `pop` command:
-`sharded` - flag for using sharding when creating a data schema.
+`sharded` - enables sharding when creating a data schema.
-Relevant only for MongoDB, false by default;
+Relevant only for MongoDB, the default is `false`.

-**An example command to run a translation test**:
+**An example command to run a transaction test**:

 ```sh
 stroppy pay --run-type client --url fdb.cluster --check --count=100000
 ```

 Additional options for the `pay` command:
-`zipfian` - flag for using data distribution according to Zipf's law, the default is `false`.
+`zipfian` - enables data distribution according to the Zipf law, the default is `false`.
-`oracle` - flag for internal checking of translations.
-While not in use specified for compatibility with `oracle`.
+`oracle` - enables internal checking of transactions.
+Not used so far, but reserved for compatibility with `oracle`.
-`check` - flag for checking test results.
-The essence of the check is counting total account balance after the test and comparing this value with the saved total balance after the account loading test.
+`check` - enables checking test results.
+The check implies comparing the total account balance after the test with the saved total balance after the account loading test.
 The default is `true`.

 ---

 ### Basic chaos test keys

-`kube-master-addr` - internal ip-address of the deployed master node kubernetes cluster.
+`kube-master-addr` - internal IP address of the deployed master node in the Kubernetes cluster.
 `chaos-parameter` - filenames of chaos-mesh scripts located in folder `deploy/databases/name of DBMS under test/chaos`.
-Specified without .yaml extensions
+Specified without the .yaml extension.

 ---